U.S. Highway 50

 The routing of U.S. 50 between the Lake Tahoe region and Ely has remained unchanged between 1926 and today, with a few adjustments due to road improvements and minor realignments.

 The two main east-west routes across northern Nevada follow Interstate 80 (old U.S. 40) and U.S. 50.
 For much of the 20th Century, U.S. 40 overshadowed U.S. 50 as the primary route across the state.
 (For more information on the Victory and Lincoln Highway Associations, go to the U.S. 40 page.)
-However, U.S. 40 may have too successful, as Interstate 80 replaced U.S. 40 across its former route.
+With its status as the preferred route across northern Nevada, U.S. 40 was selected as the corridor for Interstate 80.
 Today, U.S. 50 remains as "the Loneliest Road in America."

 In 1986, a Life magazine article identified U.S. 50 as a desolate road devoid of many services.
 The article warned travelers to avoid U.S. 50 entirely.
 Rich Moreno, the director of public relations for the Nevada Commission on Tourism between 1985 and 1992, used this article to the advantage of advancing state tourism by creating the "I survived Highway 50, the Loneliest Road in America" promotional campaign in July 1986.
 In May 2004, Mr. Moreno wrote, "That was the same month in which a photo and story appeared in the July 1986 issue of Life magazine that depicted a cowboy on a horse riding across a lonely stretch of U.S. 50 in Nevada.
 The text to the photo described the 287-mile stretch of U.S. 50 between Ely and Fernley as 'the Loneliest Road in America' and cited an unnamed AAA advisor as saying that a traveler would need 'survival skills' to make the trip.